Musk seeks to reassure advertisers on Twitter after chaos

 Esther Crawford, a Twitter employee who has been working on the verification overhaul, had said Tuesday on Twitter that the “official” label would be added to “select accounts” when the new system launches.

-“Not all previously verified accounts will get the ‘Official’ label and the label is not available for purchase,” said Crawford, who recently was the subject of a viral photo showing her sleeping on the floor of a Twitter office while working to meet Musk’s deadlines.
+“Not all previously verified accounts will get the ‘Official’ label and the label is not available for purchase,” said Crawford.

 There are about 423,000 verified accounts under the outgoing system.
-Many of those belong to celebrities, businesses and politicians, as well as media outlets.
+Many of those belong to celebrities, businesses and politicians.

 But a large chunk of verified accounts belong to individual journalists, some with tiny followings at local newspapers and news sites around the world.
 The idea was to verify reporters so their identities couldn’t be used to push false information on Twitter.